-The Orca is a species of toothed whale, and many also commonly refer to them as killer whales.
-They form the largest extant species of the oceanic dolphin family.
+- The Orca is a species of toothed whale, and many also commonly refer to the species as killer whales.
+It forms the largest extant species of the oceanic dolphin family.

-This mammal inhabits every ocean on earth, from tropical seas to the Arctic and Antarctic areas, and has no known natural predators.
-They thus remain regarded as an apex predator in every ocean, much like the Great White Shark.
+- It thus remains regarded as an apex predator in every ocean, much like the Great White Shark.

 Orca Physical Characteristics